Working with Survivors of Gender-Based Violence: Understanding the Neurobiology of Trauma

 This workshop is designed for a multi-disciplinary audience, from psychologists and psychiatrists, to counsellors in private practice and in the anti violence field, to those in child protection, police and other human service fields.

-Cost of workshop includes coffee and hot lunches.
+Cost of workshop includes tea, coffee and lunches.